hariszaf/pema-tutorials/MDWAO_hands_on.md

 ## Preparatory steps

-> This part will be presented during the workshop however, we strongly suggest to have implement this at an earlier stage.
+> 🆘 This part will be presented during the workshop however, we strongly suggest to have implement this at an earlier stage. 🆘

+### Login the VSC cluster

 You must already have access in the VSC cluster.

-To do this, you first need to open a terminal.
+To login, you first need to open a terminal.

 Depending on your Operating System, to do so: